todokku/TwixterTube/README.md

     </ul>
   </li>
   <li>Logged in users can also comment on a video.</li>
-  <li>Users can use the search bar at the top of the screen to filter all of the videos by their title.</li>
+  <li>Users can use the search bar at the top of the screen to filter all of the videos by their title or description.</li>
   <li>Users have access to a nav bar that can assist them in navigating to key locations of the site.</li>
 <!--   <li></li> -->
 </ul>